Hozzu/TFLite-aarch64-linux/README.md

 # TFLite for Aarch64 Linux
-Deep learning inference SW framework based on TensorFlow Lite for Automotive Grade Linux (AGL)
+Deep learning inference SW framework based on TensorFlow Lite for Aarch64 Linux

-This solution can be installed on any aarch64 Linux system such as Qualcomm SA series
+This solution can be installed on any aarch64 Linux system such as Qualcomm SA series which is based on AGL

 For detail, read the ppt